Pests in Gardens and Landscapes: Quick Tips

 Remove attractive food sources.

-- Keep foods, including pet food, covered or indoors.
+- Keep food, including pet food, covered or indoors.

-- Cover soda cans outdoors so wasps don’t crawl in.
+- Outdoors, cover soda cans so wasps don’t crawl in.

 - Keep garbage in sealed cans and empty regularly.